jakubBone/GitHub-Repository-Browser/README.md

 ## 🌐 API Endpoint

-The application exposes one main endpoint for retrieving data.
+The application exposes one main endpoint for retrieving data

 ### Get User Repositories

-Retrieves a list of a owner's repositories (that are not forks) along with their branches and the last commit SHA for each branch
+Retrieves a list of a owner's repositories (that are not forks) with their branches and the last commit SHA for each branch

 - **URL**: `/api/v1/repositories/{owner}`
 - **Method**: `GET`